theforeman/foreman-documentation/guides/README.md

 	make prep

 Then simply run `make` or `make html` which builds HTML artifacts.
-Generating PDF output is slow, therefore command `make pdf` must be used separately.
-To make both formats in one command, use `make html pdf`.

 Few additional make targets are available on the guide level.
 To quickly build HTML version and open new tab in a browser do:

 	cd doc-Provisioning_Hosts
 	make browser

-Similarly, to build and open PDF version do:

-	make open-pdf

 To speed up the build process, make sure to use `-j` option.
 Ideally, set it to amount of cores plus one: